Priboj: Demographics

-According to the last official census done in 2011, the Municipality of Priboj has 27,133 inhabitants with 49.4% of the municipality's population living in the urban areas.
+According to 2022 census, the municipality of Priboj has 23,514 inhabitants.

 Ethnic groups

 In 1991, the population of the Priboj municipality numbered 35,951 people, and was composed of Serbs (67.26%), Muslims (30.39%) and others.
 Most of those who in 1991 census declared themselves as ethnic Muslims, in the next census in 2002 declared themselves as Bosniaks, while the smaller number of them still declare themselves as Muslims by ethnicity.

-In 2002, the population of the Priboj town numbered 19,564 people, and was composed of Serbs (13,386), Bosniaks (4,396), ethnic Muslims(1,042) and others.
-As of 2011, most of Priboj's population is of Serbian ethnicity (75.9%), with nearly 21.2% being Bosniaks and Muslims.
+In 2022, the population of the town was 13,172, and was composed of Serbs (9,155), Bosniaks (2,153), ethnic Muslims (687) and others.
+As of 2022, most of Priboj's population is of Serbian ethnicity (71.9%), with nearly 21.5% being Bosniaks.

 The ethnic composition of the municipality:

 Economy

 Today, most of Priboj's economy is based on agriculture, services and partly industry.
 Priboj is home to the FAP Corporation, which pushed Priboj's development during the 1970s and 1980s, when it was one of the biggest producers of trucks and buses in the former Yugoslavia.
 Since the 1990s, FAP has been working in limited capacity and since the 2010s its only remaining production is military-oriented.

 As of September 2017, Priboj has one of 14 free economic zones established in Serbia.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):